Join Fox News for access to this content

 CBS News appears to have made a favorable edit to its "60 Minutes" interview with Vice President Kamala Harris.
 (Screenshot/CBS News)

-Former President Trump and his running mate, Ohio Sen. JD Vance, have also publicly called for CBS to release the full video.
+Former President Trump and his running mate, Sen. JD Vance, R-Ohio, have also publicly called for CBS to release the full video.
 Trump even called for CBS to lose its license over "election interference."

-"Well Bill, the work that we have done has resulted in a number of movements in that region by Israel that were very much prompted by, or a result of, many things, including our advocacy for what needs to happen in the region," Harris responded in the "Face the Nation" version.
+"Well, Bill, the work that we have done has resulted in a number of movements in that region by Israel that were very much prompted by, or a result of, many things, including our advocacy for what needs to happen in the region," Harris responded in the "Face the Nation" version.

 When CBS aired the interview on Monday night, it aired a different answer to the exact same question.